Customer Service Lines Open Mon-Fri 9am-6pm

 Can I buy Alloy Wheel Insurance if I bought the vehicle privately?

-No, we can only provide cover if you have bought the vehicle within the last 30 days from a franchised motor dealer (ie a main dealer).
+No, we can only provide cover if you have bought the vehicle within the last 30 days from a franchised motor dealer (ie the main dealer).

 How am I protected if something goes wrong?